zedsdeee/CarHacking/docs/Stage1.md

-# Getting started with Car Hacking
+# Stage 1: Getting started with Car Hacking

+**Goal**: Understand what automotive networks are, what ECUs do, how the CAN bus works, and how to safely interact with them.

 Book: https://archive.org/details/the-car-hackers-handbook